 Where do we stand?

 A lot has been done already: a full book concept has been developed during the autumn 2020; a comprehensive outline with hand-picked authors has been created, and we have now received all contributions.
 While chapters are going through language editing, we are delighted to announce that we now have a publisher: MayFly Books will be publishing Degrowth & Strategy under a creative commons licence.
-You will be able to find it on bookshops’ shelves and online as a free PDF version this spring.
-We will keep you posted!
+You will be able to find it on bookshops’ shelves and online as a free PDF version in June 2022.

 Who are we?